Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

 1. Each participant will have to sign up to one of the twenty Qualifier lobbies that has been scheduled and prepared by the Tournament Management in advance.
 2. In the lobby, participants will have to consecutively play all of the ten Qualifier maps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
-3. Participants **are not allowed** to ban any maps in the Qualifiers.
+3. Participants **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Participants **are not allowed** to join in (or register for) more than one Qualifier lobbies.
 5. 32 participants with the **highest average rank combined from each individual Qualifier beatmaps** will advance to the knock-out stages.
    - If there are two (or more) participants who share the same average rank, the participant that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.